For upcoming topics and deadlines, see our editorial calendar.

 - Will the article include references to research and opposing views (if applicable) to create balance?

-- Do you have supporting multi-media elements (videos, podcasts, websites) or links out to more information that would strengthen the piece?
+- Do you have supporting multimedia elements (videos, podcasts) or links out to more information that would strengthen the piece?

-Word count for articles in CW should be around 800-1,000 words, unless otherwise specified by CW‘s editorial staff.
+Word count for articles in CW is around 800-1,200 words, unless otherwise specified by CW‘s editorial staff.
 Word count for CW Observer pieces may vary.